Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Stability

-\begin{theorem} Let $\ep\in(0,\sqrt{3})$, and $\calS$ be defined by \eqref{wholecurve}.
+\begin{theorem} Let $\epsilon\in(0,\sqrt{3})$, and $\mathcal{S}$ be defined by \eqref{wholecurve}.
 Then, for all $(k,u)\in \mathcal{S}$, $\psi (x,z)=\mathrm{e}^{ikz}u(x)$ is an orbitally stable solution of \eqref{nls}. \end{theorem}

-\begin{proof} We first address the stability of the solutions belonging to the pieces of curve $\mathcal{S}_{\pm ,\epsilon }$.
-In view of Proposition~\ref{morse.prop}, the stability of $\mathcal{S}_{+,\epsilon }$ immediately follows from statement (I) above, whereas the stability of $\mathcal{S}_{-,\epsilon }$ will follow from (II) if we prove that the function
+\begin{proof} We first address cases (I) and (II), that is, the stability of the solutions belonging to the pieces of curve $\mathcal{S}_{\pm ,\epsilon }$.
+In case (I), the verification of \eqref{coerc} is straightforward, so $\mathcal{S}_{+,\epsilon }$ is indeed stable.
+For the stability of $\mathcal{S}_{-,\epsilon }$ we will prove that the function

 is strictly increasing.
-Firstly, for $k\in (\frac{3}{4},\overline{k})$, we find using Mathematica that\footnote{It turns out that the expressions for $\frac{\mathrm{d}}{\mathrm{d}k}\Vert u_{\pm,k,\epsilon }\Vert _{L^{2}}^{2}$ are much simpler than those for $\Vert u_{\pm ,k,\epsilon }\Vert _{L^{2}}^{2}$ in the regime $k\in (\frac{3}{4},\overline{k})$.}
+Firstly, for $k\in (\frac{3}{4},\overline{k}_\epsilon)$, we find using Mathematica that\footnote{ It turns out that the expressions for $\frac{\mathrm{d}}{\mathrm{d}k}\Vert u_{\pm,k,\epsilon }\Vert _{L^{2}}^{2}$ are much simpler than those for $ \Vert u_{\pm ,k,\epsilon }\Vert _{L^{2}}^{2}$ in the regime $k\in (\frac{3}{4 },\overline{k}_\epsilon)$.}

-It follows that $\Vert u_{-,k,\epsilon }\Vert _{L^{2}}$ is indeed increasing, while $\Vert u_{+,k,\epsilon }\Vert _{L^{2}}$ is decreasing, for $k\in (\frac{3}{4},\overline{k})$.
+It follows that $\Vert u_{-,k,\epsilon }\Vert _{L^{2}}$ is indeed increasing, while $\Vert u_{+,k,\epsilon }\Vert _{L^{2}}$ is decreasing, for $k\in (\frac{3}{4},\overline{k}_\epsilon)$.
 We also observe explicitly here that $\lim_{k\searrow \frac{3}{4}}\frac{\mathrm{d}}{\mathrm{d}k}\Vert u_{+,k,\epsilon }\Vert _{L^{2}}^{2}=-\infty$, which is consistent with Theorem~\ref{curve.thm}.

 For $k<3/4$, a straightforward calculation using \eqref{expinnedsol} shows that

 Differentiation then yields

 where we observe that